rlawrenc/cosc_304/labs/lab7/java/assign/setup/setup.md

     docker-compose up
     ```

-    This will setup the PHP runtime and Microsoft SQL server on your system.
+    This will setup the JSP runtime and Microsoft SQL server on your system.
 Please note that you will need at least 500MB of space on your hard drive.

 6. Open your preferred web browser and navigate to the following URL: [http://127.0.0.1/shop.html](http://127.0.0.1/shop.html).
 If all went well with the above steps, you should see the shop opening page.